Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Data Methods

 To collect a list of benchmark datasets, we searched Google Scholar for peer-reviewed papers related to bot detection and within the references of papers we found.
 We found a total of 58 papers using at least one of the datasets we included in our analysis, of which 22 had at least 50 citations on Google Scholar at the time of writing (while several had at least 500 citations) and 26 of which were published since 2020.
 In our analysis, we only include datasets that were used in multiple peer-reviewed bot detection papers reporting accuracy and F1 scores that we found in our search, although nearly all of the datasets were used in many more than two.
 Several of the datasets were accessed via the the Botometer Bot Repository.\footnote{https://botometer.osome.iu.edu/bot-repository/datasets.html} For the rest of the datasets, we reached out to the author(s) of the associated paper to request access to the original data (for \data{twibot\hyp{}2020} and \data{yang\hyp{}2013}) or found public access to the data online (in the cases of \data{caverlee\hyp{}2011} and \data{pan\hyp{}2019}).

-We also received augmented data for \data{gilani\hyp{}2017} as was used in the original work \cite{gilani2019a, gilani2017of, gilani2017classification} by the authors, although the data with a smaller feature set is available on the Bot Repository.
+We also received augmented data for \data{gilani\hyp{}2017} as was used in the original work \cite{gilani2019a, gilani2017of, gilani2017classification} from the authors, though a reduced feature set is available on the Bot Repository.
 For \data{gilani\hyp{}2017} and \data{caverlee\hyp{}2011}, the original data provided by the authors \cite{lee2011a, gilani2017classification} contained at least 35\% more users than are included in the Bot Repository; we use the larger, original datasets in our results.
 For the \data{astroturf} and \data{varol\hyp{}2017} datasets published on the Bot Repository, the data only came as a list of user identifiers.
-While we could reconstruct these user profiles through the Twitter API, given the amount of time that has passed since the datasets were originally created (and the fact that Twitter has removed many bots during that time), we omit these from our analysis.
+Due to the amount of time that has passed since their origination, we did not rehydrate that data or use it in our analysis.

-\paragraph{Features.} All of the datasets include profile characteristics, which typically include screen name, number of tweets, number of followers, number of following, number of favorites, language, location, timezone, number of Twitter lists on which the user is included, and other features along these lines.
+\paragraph{Features.} All of the datasets include profile characteristics, which typically include screen name, number of tweets, number of followers, number of following, number of favorites, language, location, timezone, number of Twitter lists on which the user is included, and others.
 Additionally, several datasets include a corpus of tweets by each of the users in the dataset.
 Network relations and associated following/followers behavior are occasionally recorded.